testcontainers/testcontainers-java/docs/features/image_name_substitution.md

 [Unchanged direct Docker Hub image name](../examples/junit4/generic/src/test/java/generic/ImageNameSubstitutionTest.java) inside_block:directDockerHubReference
 <!--/codeinclude-->

-You can then configure Testcontainers to apply the prefix `registry.mycompany.com/mirror/` to every image that it tries to pull.
+You can then configure Testcontainers to apply the prefix `registry.mycompany.com/mirror/` to every image that it tries to pull from Docker Hub.
 This can be done in one of two ways:

-* Setting an environment variable, `TESTCONTAINERS_IMAGE_NAME_PREFIX=registry.mycompany.com/mirror/`
+* Setting environment variables `TESTCONTAINERS_HUB_IMAGE_NAME_PREFIX=registry.mycompany.com/mirror/`
-* Via config file, setting `testcontainers.image.name.prefix=registry.mycompany.com/mirror/` in either:
+* Via config file, setting `hub.image.name.prefix` in either:
     * the `~/.testcontainers.properties` file in your user home directory, or
     * a file named `testcontainers.properties` on the classpath

-Testcontainers will automatically apply this prefix to every image that it pulls - please verify that all [the required images](./pull_rate_limiting.md#which-images-are-used-by-testcontainers) exist in your registry.
+Testcontainers will automatically apply the prefix to every image that it pulls from Docker Hub - please verify that all [the required images](./pull_rate_limiting.md#which-images-are-used-by-testcontainers) exist in your registry.

-Note that the prefix-based substitution will skip applying a prefix if it is already set.
-This is intended to help avoid obvious mistakes if image names have been partially migrated to a private image registry via changes to code.
+Testcontainers will not apply the prefix to non-Hub image names.